RasaChatbotDataset/Rasa-Chatbot-Dataset/README.md

 ### 15. Chatbot selection
 Select from the TOFU-R dataset a subset of chatbots with criteria based on dialogue complexity, functional complexity and usability.

+**Paper corresponding step**: Creation of the BRASATO dataset - Chatbot Selection

 **Output**:
 - `chatbots.csv`: chatbot dataset of selected subjects.